 The other style is a front loading pack.
 These function more like conventional luggage where you unzip a large flap on the front of the pack, giving you full access to the interior.
 They tend to be a bit wider and have a more rectangular shape.
 However, they may not include some of the comfort features of the other style.
 They also tend to be a bit heavier.
 But, if you’re not planning to carry it for hours on end and you want a more luggage-like experience, this type of pack may be the better choice for you.
-If it is, check out the Tortuga Outbreaker.
+If it is, check out the Timbuk2 Wander Pack.
 It has a ton of comfort and convenience features typically not found on these types of bags.
 It’s like having a backpack, carry-on and a laptop bag all rolled into one.
-Much like Osprey, they offer a lifetime warranty, albeit limited to materials and craftsmanship.

 Watch Your Weight